Informed by experience

 Reliance & assurance

-We review the assurances an organisation has in regards to their outsourcing partners and vendors.
+We review the assurances an organisation has in regard to their outsourcing partners and vendors.
 A high maturity indicates the company has considered a degree of trust and cybersecurity as important factors in their contractual relationships.
 We pay particular attention to clients existing relationships and standard practices when planning outsourcing and vendor assignments.

-Records & categories
+Records & control

 Data asset awareness